galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 ## Predicting taxa distribution with **BRT tool prediction**

 This step implements a commonly used approach in ecological studies, namely species distribution modelling (SDM).
 This allows to characterize the distribution of each taxon by giving an indicator of probability of taxon presence for each environmental layer pixel.
-Here, the method boosted regression trees (BRT) was used to adjust the relationship between the presence of a single taxon and the environmental conditions under which the taxon has been detected.
-BRT modelling is based on a learning algorithm automatic using iterative classification trees.
+Here, the boosted regression trees (BRT) method was used to adjust the relationship between the presence of a single taxon and the environmental conditions under which the taxon has been detected.
+BRT modelling is based on an automatic learning algorithm using iterative classification trees.

 ### What it does ?

 Two treatments are performed in this tool: the creation of the taxa distribution model and the use of this model to obtain a prediction index.
 The prediction index obtained from each BRT model for each pixel of the environmental layers is an approximation of the probability of detection of the presence of the taxon.

-This tool gives in output a file containing the predictions of the probability of the presence of each taxon for each pixel (latitude, longitude) environmental, a visualization of these pixels for each taxon and graphs showing the percentage of model explanation for each environmental parameter.
-We'r gonna go back to this in the following workflow, you have an example of these files below.
+This tool gives as output a file containing the predictions of the probability of the presence of each taxon for each "environment pixel" (latitude, longitude), a visualization of these pixels for each taxon and graphs showing the percentage of model explanation for each environmental parameter.
+We're gonna go back to this in the following steps.

 ### How to use it ?